github/codeql/docs/ql-documentation/learn-ql/beginner/fire-1.rst

    Note

-   If you are familiar with object-oriented programming languages, you might be tempted to think of the characteristic predicate as a "constructor".
+   If you are familiar with object-oriented programming languages, you might be tempted to think of the characteristic predicate as a *constructor*.
 However, this is **not** the case - it is a logical property which does not create any objects.

 You always need to define a class in QL in terms of an existing (larger) class.
 In our example, a ``Southerner`` is a special kind of ``Person``, so we say that ``Southerner`` *extends* ("is a subset of") ``Person``.